A Murder Made in Moksha

 I whirled on him.
 He was sitting on the chair backwards resting his arms and chin on its high back, his legs straddling the seat with both feet flat on the floor.
 He wore faded fatigues with a pock-marked flak vest over them.
 Although his pants were bloused in his boots, the footwear was in serious need of cleaning and polishing.

-“Colonel Kerimov, when you address me, you will say ‘Your Grace,’” I said slowly as I stepped toward him.
+“Colonel Kerimov, when you address me, you will say ‘Your Ladyship,’” I said slowly as I stepped toward him.

 “Will I now?” he mocked.
 In an action too quick to follow, he produced an automatic pistol and aimed it at my head.
 “You are nobody and nothing to me, little baronet from nobody cares.
 I could decorate my window with your blood and brains and there is nothing anyone could do to stop me.
 If I thought you might survive more than a week, I would put you in chains right now and drag you kicking and screaming to the gemstone fields north of here, where you would work until you die.”